Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/full-stack-react.md

 <br>
 <br>

-**A simple configuration to allow access from any origin could be accomplished as follows:**
+**Then, add a simple configuration to allow access from any origin.**

 ```javascript
 // first require it